zacharysiegel/shop/README.md

 Environment variables are specified to the applications by `.env`.
 Since this file may include secrets, it is generated dynamically by the setup script.
 If you need to add an environment variable, add it to `template.env`.
 If your variable's value is a secret, encrypt it using `cargo run -p crypt -- encrypt ...` and add the encrypted entry to `crypt`'s data store.
-Decrypt the value in the setup script following the patter used for `MASTER_SECRET`.
+Decrypt the value in the setup script following the pattern used for `postgres__user.shop.password.local`.

 ### Secrets